victorviro/tf_serving_mnist/README.md

 ## Introduction

 This project is based on the notebook: [Deploying TensorFlow Models with TF Serving](https://github.com/victorviro/Deep_learning_python/blob/master/Deploying_TensorFlow_Models_with_TF_Serving.ipynb).
-In this case we will run TensorFlow Serving in a Docker container, which is highly recommended by the TensorFlow team as it is simple to install, it will not mess with our system, and it offers high performance.
+In this case, we will run TensorFlow Serving in a Docker container, which is highly recommended by the TensorFlow team as it is simple to install, it will not mess with our system, and it offers high performance.

 ## First steps
 - Clone the repository: `git clone https://github.com/victorviro/tf_serving_mnist.git`
-- Create a virtual environment and install the packages needed (if there are problems intalling tensorflow, you can install it following these [instructions](https://www.tensorflow.org/install/pip)) (optionally [Install graphviz](https://www.graphviz.org/download/) in your system) :
+- Create a virtual environment and install the packages needed (if there are problems installing TensorFlow, you can install it following these [instructions](https://www.tensorflow.org/install/pip)) (optionally [Install Graphviz](https://www.graphviz.org/download/) in your system) :
   ```
   python3 -m venv venv
   source venv/bin/activate